 Project Controls, Technical Review, Cost Estimate

-HPAB proposes to construct facilities to recycle spent equine bedding through handling, drying, separation, and treatment processes.
+HPAB proposed to construct facilities to recycle spent equine bedding through handling, drying, separation, and treatment processes.
 HPAB’s facility would create an environmentally friendly method to re-use a large portion of the equestrian bedding material using energy efficient and low or non-emitting equipment.
-HPAB plans to bag the final recycled product for re-sale back to the equine facilities where currently disposal and purchase of new bedding material is the industry standard.
+HPAB planned to bag the final recycled product for re-sale back to the equine facilities where currently, disposal and purchase of new bedding material is the industry standard.

-The objective of the HPAB recycling process meets sustainability initiatives.
-There are concerns with the fate of the manure being produced by the increasing number of horses.
-The cost of bedding is increasing, suggesting that recycling the horse manure bedding may be an environmentally sustainable and cost-effective solution.
+The objective of the HPAB recycling process met sustainability initiatives.
+However, there were concerns with the fate of the manure being produced by the increasing number of horses.
+The cost of bedding was increasing, suggesting that recycling the horse manure bedding may be an environmentally sustainable and cost-effective solution.

-- Complete a peer review of the CAPEX Estimate, and
+- Completing a peer review of the CAPEX Estimate, and

-- Complete a peer review of the Project Schedule.
+- Completing a peer review of the Project Schedule.